-- Babies Make Everything Better: Catharina tries to create this in her home, but the stress of having so many children pushes her husband away instead of pulling him closer.
-Inverted.
-Every new baby in the Vermeer family is another mouth to feed and more stress on their already strained finances.
+- Babies Make Everything Better: Catharina tries to create this in her home, but the stress of having so many children pushes her husband away instead of pulling him closer, as every new baby in the Vermeer family is another mouth to feed and more stress on their already strained finances.

 - Betty and Veronica: A gender-flipped example: Pieter the son as Betty and Vermeer as Veronica, with Griet as the Archie.

 - Big Fancy House: The Vermeers' house is huge and lavishly furnished, at least to Griet.